 - Computer literacy in Microsoft Office (Word, Excel, Outlook) is required.

-- Knowledge of current research and theory on girls’ development is desirable.
+- Knowledge of current research and theory on girls’ and gender development is desirable.

 Positions are available now.
 Start dates are negotiable.

 Base salary plus percentage-based bonus, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.

 - Provide a cover letter, explaining your interest in this position.
 Please include any additional specializations, i.e. neurodiversity, eating disorders, substance abuse, etc.